veddevv/crpy/README.md

 # This project is archived.
-Why?: I dont want to work on several complex projects, basically.
+Why?
+I dont want to work on several complex projects, basically. crpy just feels meh to maintain.

 # crpy